Altronix-Team/FNF-AltronixEngine/docs/guides/weeks.md

 ---
 ### Step 1.
 Navigation
-Navigate to your Kade Engine source code.
+Navigate to your Altronix Engine source code.
 In the `source` folder, look for `StoryMenuState.hx`.
 Open it in your text editor.

 ### Step 2.
 Songlist